ryanrhymes/panns/README.md

 ## Discussion

-Any suggestions, questions and related discussions are welcome and can be found here https://groups.google.com/forum/#!forum/panns
+Any suggestions, questions and related discussions are welcome and can be found in [panns-group](https://groups.google.com/forum/#!forum/panns)

 ## Future Work